 1. Give them a call.
-Sometimes it feels easier to text, allows you to hear their voice and see how they're doing.
-Check in.
+Sometimes it feels easier to text, but calling allows you to hear their voice and see how they're doing.
 Tell them some cool joke you heard or ask them out to lunch.
 A phone call shows them you're invested in their day to day.

 3. Buy them a cup of coffee.
 Give them a gift card to their favorite coffee shop or invite them out for coffee.
 Listen more than you speak, love them, and serve them.
 A cup of coffee or a tea shows that you want to sit down and you want to talk.
 It shows that you want to hear about how they're doing.
 Don't try to fix anything.
 Don't volunteer for stuff that you won't be able to follow through on, but definitely listen to them.